devops-ukr/help.md/docker.md

 Options | Description
 -------------------- | --------------------------------------------------
-`--dir string`       | Directory to generate key in, defaults to currentdirectory
+`--dir string`       | Directory to generate key in, defaults to current directory